-- (a) Building design; - (b) Landscaping (including securing the maintenance thereof), in addition to that required by Permitted Activity standards; - (c) Traffic generation and monitoring; - (d) The Te Puna Rural Business Park Structure Plan.
+- (a) Building design. - (b) Landscaping (including securing the maintenance thereof), in addition to that required by Permitted Activity standards. - (c) Traffic generation and monitoring. - (d) The Te Puna Rural Business Park Structure Plan.

-18.6 Matters of Discretion
+21.6 Matters of Discretion

-18.6.1 Restricted Discretionary Activities - Non Compliance with Activity Performance Standards
+21.6.1 Restricted Discretionary Activities - Non Compliance with Activity Performance Standards

-Council will limit its discretion to the effects of the non-compliance on the purpose of the performance standard and any relevant objectives and policies and/or relevant structure plan and staging plan.
+Councils discretion is restricted to the actual or potential adverse effects arising from the particular non-compliance, having regard to the extent and nature of the non-compliance.
+Council will limit it's discretion to the effects of the non-compliance on the purpose of the performance standard and any relevant objectives and policies and/or any relevant structure plan and staging plan.

-18.6.2 Restricted Discretionary Activities - with Respect to One Dwelling Accessory to Permitted Activities on the Same Site
+21.6.2 Restricted Discretionary Activities -One Dwelling Accessory to Permitted Activities on the Same Site

-The operational requirement to have people live on-site for the effective and safe operation of the activity.
+The operational requirement to have people live onsite for the effective and safe operation of the activity.

-18.6.3 Restricted Discretionary Activities -with Respect to "High Risk Facilities" Listed in the Schedule at the End of this Section
+21.6.3 Restricted Discretionary Activities - High Risk Facilities

-- (a) Council's discretion is limited to the avoidance or mitigation of potential stormwater effects, including on-site measures to prevent or reduce potential contamination. - (b) An application need not be publicly notified and notice will only be served on The Regional Council.
+- (a) Council's discretion is limited to the avoidance or mitigation of potential stormwater effects, including onsite measures to prevent or reduce potential contamination. - (b) An application need not be publicly notified and notice will only be served on the Regional Council.

-18.6.4 Restricted Discretionary Activities - with Respect to Stormwater Management Reserves and Private Conservation areas in OMOKOROA Stage 2
+21.6.4 Restricted Discretionary Activities -Stormwater Management Reserves and Private Conservation areas in Omokoroa Stage 2

-Council discretion and any conditions imposed are limited to:
+Council's discretion and any conditions imposed are limited to: